AntonMause/rv16poc/README.md

 - rv16gpo : modular version using gcc/as/ld/tcl for boot rom, see rv16gpo folder.

 Resource oriented design, wrapped around one Multiply-Adder-Subtractor-Unit MACC.
-RV16gpo starts as small as 240 LUT4 with simple blinky running on g4 systems.
+RV16gpo starts as small as 172 LUT4 with simple blinky running on g4 systems (PLEN=XLEN=6,CLK=OSC).

 See signal flow in diagram attached.